 A pair of London preview gigs, held on March 6 and 7, featured a blend of band staples ("Shine On You Crazy Diamond," "Comfortably Numb") and highlights from the new LP.
 But the true kickoff show – March 10 in Dortmund, Germany – found Gilmour settling into a comfortable flow of two separate sets: the full On an Island LP followed by a selection of wide-ranging Floyd tracks, including the Obscured by Clouds rarity "Wot's ...
 Uh, the Deal" and a cover of Syd Barrett's "Dominoes."

-Performing his entire solo album was a ballsy move – but Gilmour played it safe with his backing band, recruiting a bevy of all-star Floyd alumni, including Wright and saxophone god Dick Parry.
-Session players Guy Pratt (bass), Jon Carin (keyboards, lap-steel guitar), Steve DiStanislao (drums) and Roxy Music guitarist Phil Manzanera rounded out the lineup, with various rock gods (David Bowie, David Crosby and Graham Nash, even Mason) making appearances throughout the jaunt.
+Performing his entire solo album was a ballsy move – but Gilmour played it safe with his backing band by recruiting a bevy of familiar Floyd-band alumni, including Wright, bassist Guy Pratt, multi-instrumentalist Jon Carin and saxophonist Dick Parry.
+Roxy Music guitarist Phil Manzanera and drummer Steve DiStanislao rounded out the lineup, with various guest stars including David Bowie, David Crosby and Graham Nash and Mason making appearances throughout the jaunt.

-The most memorable show, perhaps inevitably, was the last, with the band playing for more than 50,000 people at Poland's Gdańsk Shipyard, backed by the Polish Baltic Philharmonic.
-The concert, captured for the 2008 live album Live in Gdańsk, became the last Floyd-related recording to feature Wright, who died from lung cancer on Sept.
+The most memorable show, perhaps inevitably, was the last: The band played for more than 50,000 people at Poland's Gdańsk Shipyard, backed by the Polish Baltic Philharmonic.
+That concert, captured for the 2008 live album Live in Gdańsk, became the last Floyd-related recording to feature Wright, who died from lung cancer on Sept.
 15 at age 65 – one week before the set's release.

 After this flurry of activity, Gilmour retreated back into a domestic lifestyle, returning almost a decade later with a formidable one-two punch: Pink Floyd's ambient 2014 swan-song, The Endless River, and the following year's ruminative solo LP, Rattle That Lock.